 02 of 08

 Located in the spectacular northwest corner of Montana, McGinnis Meadows is the place you want to go if you're looking to improve your skills on horseback.
-Visitors will learn everything they need to know about riding while also participating in authentic ranch activities.
+Visitors will learn everything they need to know about riding. while also participating in an array of authentic ranch activities.
 McGinnis Meadows is home to more than 100 horses and accepts just 20 guests at a time, ensuring everyone gets the proper support and attention they need.
 After spending a week in this idyllic setting, you're almost guaranteed to go home a better rider.

 03 of 08

 New Mexico's Burnt Well Guest Ranch has been a working cattle ranch for more than a century, though today it opens its doors to welcome curious and adventurous travelers on a regular basis too.
-Not only does Burnt Well offer all-inclusive packages for those who just want to show up and soak in the scenery and activities, it also features speciality weeks that include horse camping, and of course, traditional cattle drives.
+Not only does Burnt Well offer all-inclusive packages for those who just want to show up and soak up the scenery and activities, it also features speciality weeks that include horse camping, and of course, traditional cattle drives.
 Those activities include riding for miles each day in true old west fashion, moving the cattle from one point to the next.
-It is about as authentic of an experience as you can get, taking you from a tenderfoot to a true cowboy in no time.
+It is about as authentic of an experience as you can get, taking you from a tenderfoot to a true cowboy in no time at all.

 04 of 08